By Caribbean specialist Francesca

-I wandered off to the beach (it’s across a road) to find staff following with a sunbed for me — nothing seemed like too much trouble.
+I wandered off to the beach (it’s across a road) to find a staff member following with a lounge chair for me — nothing seemed like too much trouble.
 The hotel has a Spanish feel, with terracotta walls and mosaic bathrooms.
 The rooftop restaurant is so good, people travel down from the restaurant-laden west coast to eat there.
 I’d suggest a garden suite for honeymooners, which has a private courtyard with a Jacuzzi.

 Honeymoons in Bequia on St Vincent and the Grenadines

 An island I hadn’t actually heard of before investigating the Caribbean in more detail, Bequia benefits from its unknown reputation, unspoiled coast and sleepy, old-world vibe.
 The beaches are framed with rugged greenery and the hotels are few and far between.
 It’s a direct flight from Barbados, and I find the contrast between the busier Barbados and less-trodden Bequia works well.